TEEDLab/CluEval/README.md

 <br />
 ## How to run files
 1. Download two files: 'CluEval.py' and 'metrics.py'.
 Make sure that they are located in the same directory. <br />
-2. Run 'CluEval.py' file. <br />
+2. Create a sub-folder named 'data' and put input files into it.
+You can use sample input files provided in the data folder
-3. You can also use sample input files provided in the sample_data folder.
+3. Run 'CluEval.py' file. <br />